baldurbjarnason/raggedy-dev-setup/README.md

 I've also included an example `simpletest.js` file that shows how `mocha` and `chai` are set up by default.

+### Run `tasks/vendor` to vendor dependencies

+The `tasks/vendor` script will save local copies of your project and create an import map that the test server and the bundler will load automatically.

+That means your project will no longer be fetching those dependencies over the network.

+Re-run `tasks/vendor` whenever you modify the `import_map.json` file in the project root or whenever you add or remove an `http` dependency in your code.

 ### Run `tasks/lint` to lint your `.js` files

 Running `tasks/lint` will run deno's linter on the current directory with the